 Introduction / History

-The word Khangar has come from the words Dhoran and Khang which mean sword bearer.
+bearer.”
 They are believed to be bold.
-They are classed as a Scheduled Caste in Madya Pradesh and Rajasthan.
-This status is given to lower castes who have been oppressed for a long period of time.
-This new status gives them government jobs and reserved seats in legislature among other opportunities.
+They are classed as a scheduled caste in Madya Pradesh and Rajasthan.
+This status is given to lower castes who have been depressed for along period of time.
+This new status gives them government jobs and reserved seats in legislature, among other opportunities.

 What are their lives like?

 Khangar speak local dialects, Hindi, and write in Devangari.

 The main work of the Khangar is agriculture.
 In Madya Pradesh, weaving has been the primary work though many have turned to other things, as cloth and cosmetic selling, manufacturing and tailor work, yielding higher profits.
 Most Khangar own some land, but in Bihar they usually have no land, and work as farm laborers, government workers, and construction laborers.

 They have political leaders at village level.
 Khangar people have traditional caste councils.
 They deal with lesser civil and criminal matters.

 Literacy is lower than the national average, particularly in Bihar where girls are not sent to school.
 They plan their families, use modern medicines, and development programs, except in Bihar.